neil-edelman/boxes/readme.md

-The documented parameters are preprocessor macros defined before including the file, and they are generally undefined automatically before the box is complete.
+The documented parameters are preprocessor macros defined before including the file, and they are generally undefined automatically before the box is complete for convenience.
 (Except one can include traits by including the expect trait define and re-including.)
 See each project's `test` section for examples.

 ## License ##